FabianZweckinger/simple-smarthome-webportal/README.md

-# smarthome-portal
+# Smarthome Portal
-A intranet page for your smarthome
+A simple intranet page for your smarthome, linking to your local services like Jellyfin, HomeAssistant, ...